waditya/namaste-react/Notes/Episode-10-Jo-dikhta-hai-vahi-bikta-hai.md

 ### Tailwind css automatically gives you classname for every CSS that ypu would want to write into app

 - Tailwind CSS frameworks

+You can hardcode tailwindclasses.
+Example to specify hardcoded value of 2--px width, you can specify w-[200px]